hssmalo/steampunkfantasy/rules.md

    Deflection:  2, 5+ / -, -  / -, -  /-, - : \

 This tank rolls 4 dice which hits on 5+ when assaulting a hex, and also when being assaulted from the front.
 Then it also gains 2 deflection die.
-If this tank is stationary and is assaulted from the sides it only gets 3 dice and no deflections.
+If this tank is stationary and is assaulted from the sides (front left, front right, back left, back right) it only gets 3 dice and no deflections.

 \pagebreak

 # Unit Abilities and conditions:

+**Forward Position**[N]

+At setup this unit may setup upt to N hexes away from normal setup area.

 **Pre-Assault** **retreat**[N+]